-Steps taken or impact on conservation of energy As the coal prices increased phenomenally, constructive efforts towards the replacement of coal with husk is under progress Steps taken by the company for utilizing alternate sources of energy We are commissioning 1 MW solar power plant inside the premises which will be operational by September 2022 month.
+Steps taken or impact on conservation of energy Commissioned the Husk usage requirements to the boiler and to start the usage of Husk in the boiler.
+Steps taken by the company for utilizing alternate sources of energy 1 MW solar power unit already commercialized and is usage.
 Capital investment on energy conservation equipments We have replaced cooling towers by evaporative condensation system for the chilling plants by investing Rs.
 30 Lakhs, thereby saving power 10000 units in a month